-Communication is the key to making sure your designs get printed properly.
-Here are the questions you need to ask your printing company to make sure that happens.
+Here are the questions you need to ask your printing company to make sure your designs get printed properly.

-Here are our top 10 questions to ask a printer when you're finalising a printed project.
+Here are our top 10 questions to ask a printing company when you're finalising a printed project.

 01. What are my choices?